altumguides/altumguides.github.io/index.md

 ## <a name="Setup"></a> Set up your account

- 1. Go to the [leave tracker website](leavemanager.altumview.com/jorani) and sign in using the Login:
+ 1. Go to the [leave tracker website](leavemanager.altumview.com/jorani) and sign in using the Login: user.creator pass: 12345
  2. Sign in using the

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA2MDgxNjk0MSwtNjAzODczMTAsLTExMj
+eyJoaXN0b3J5IjpbMTU5NDk0NjE4NCwtNjAzODczMTAsLTExMj
 I1NzMzMTYsNTI1ODY2NjE2LC01MzE2MTUyODMsLTUxMDk0NDI2
 NCwtMTU5OTkxNjAyMSw4NjkzMjMyNDZdfQ==
 -->